particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### CloudEvent 2025-03-20

+Added a note about [CloudEvent](/reference/device-os/api/cloudevent/) object lifetime requirements; it generally should not be stack allocated.

 ### B504E 2025-03-19

 The B504EMEA and B504EMTY are now GA.